Portland, Maine: Fire department

 The Portland Fire Department (PFD) provides fire protection and emergency medical services to the city of Portland 24/7, 365.
-Established on March 29, 1768, the PFD is made up of over 230 paid, professional firefighters and operates out of seven Fire Stations, located throughout the city, in addition to Fire Stations staffed by "on-call" firefighters on Peaks Island; Great Diamond Island; Cushing Island; and Cliff Island.
+Established on March 29, 1768, the PFD is made up of over 230 paid, professional firefighters and operates out of seven fire stations, located throughout the city, in addition to those staffed by "on-call" firefighters on Peaks Island, Great Diamond Island, Cushing Island and Cliff Island.
 The Portland Fire Department also operates an Airport Division Station at 1001 Westbrook St., at the Portland International Jetport, and a Marine Division Station, located at 54 Commercial St.

 Police

-The Portland Police Department is the largest municipal police department in the state of Maine.
-In 2022, WalletHub listed Portland as the fourth safest city in America.
+The Portland Police Department is the largest municipal police department in the State of Maine.

 Hospitals

 Maine Medical Center is the state's only Level I trauma center and is the largest hospital in Maine.

 Mercy Hospital, a faith-based institution, is the fourth largest in the state.
 It completed the first phase of its new campus along the Fore River in 2008.

 The formerly-independent Brighton Medical Center (once known as the Osteopathic Hospital) is now owned by Maine Medical Center and is operated as a minor care center under the names Brighton First Care and New England Rehab.
 In 2010, Maine Medical Center's Hannaford Center for Safety, Innovation, and Simulation opened at the Brighton campus.
 The former Portland General Hospital is now home to the Barron Center nursing facility.